-The teaching year is divided into two semesters of roughly equal length.
+The teaching year is divided into two semesters of roughly equal length (semester A, from September to January, and Semester B, from February to May).
 A typical student registered in a full-time attendance mode will study two 30-credit modules per semester and a typical student registered in a part-time attendance mode will study one 30-credit module per semester.
 February starts are also available.